m-renaud/libdlibxx/README.md

 When loading the dynamic library, it can be specified whether all symbols should be bound on opening or only when they are referenced.
-The default is to bind all symbols when the library is loaded, but lazy binding is also available.
+The default is to bind all symbols when the library is loaded (through the use of `dl::resolve::now`), but lazy binding is also available.

 It can be specified in the constructor as follows: